-Blood pressure is the pressure of the blood in the arteries as the heart pumps it around the body.
+As the heart pumps blood around the body through the arteries, a force or pressure is created as the blood travels.
+This is known as blood pressure.
 High blood pressure can result in increased risks of stroke, heart disease, kidney disease, eye disease and nerve damage.

-Diabetes and high blood pressure are often found together.
-This is because diabetes changes the body chemistry in a way that increases the risk of blood pressure.
+Diabetes and high blood pressure often go together.
+This is because diabetes leads to certain chemical changes in the body that increase the risk of blood pressure.

-Some of the causes of high blood pressure are not known, although it is known that it tends to run in families.
-Lifestyle factors such as being inactive, overweight, smoking, drinking a lot of alcohol and eating a lot of salt can also increase your risk.
+Some causes of high blood pressure are unknown.
+It tends to run in families.
+Lifestyle factors such as being inactive and overweight, smoking, drinking a lot of alcohol and a high-salt diet can also increase your risk.

-Good management of blood pressure for people with diabetes is extremely important in decreasing the risk of:
+The effective management of blood pressure is important for reducing the risk of:

 Have your blood pressure checked at every doctor’s visit, at least:

-- Every 4-8 weeks if your blood pressure medication is being changed.
+- every four to eight weeks if your blood pressure medication is being changed

 Home blood pressure monitors are available through some pharmacies.
 However, it’s best to talk to your doctor first if you are thinking of buying one.

-There are six positive steps you can take to reduce blood pressure:
+There are positive steps you can take to lower your blood pressure: